Shooting Bigfoot

 Shooting Bigfoot: America's Monster Hunters is a 2013 British documentary directed by Morgan Matthews.
 It follows Matthews as he travels to America to spend time with four amateur Bigfoot hunters.

 Premise

 Morgan Matthews explains that since he was a child he had an interest in Bigfoot.
-He travels to America and meets with Bigfoot hunters Dallas Gilbert and Wayne Burton in Ohio, Rick Dyre in Texas, and Tom Biscardi in California.
+He travels to America and meets with Bigfoot hunters Dallas Gilbert and Wayne Burton in Ohio, Rick Dyer in Texas, and Tom Biscardi in California.

 During the film Matthews goes on Bigfoot hunts with each hunter and discusses the history of hoaxing in the world of Bigfoot hunting.